 Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), limits tax deductions relating to executive compensation of certain executives of publicly held companies.
-For the portion of fiscal
+For fiscal year 2021, the Compensation Committee reviewed and considered the deductibility of executive compensation under Section 162(m) of the Code.
+However, it is expected that the Compensation Committee will authorize compensation payments that are not deductible for federal income tax purposes when the Committee believes that such payments are appropriate to attract, retain and incentivize executive talent.